grab/engineering-blog/_posts/2022-11-30-kartacam-powers-grabmaps.md

 ## Impact

-At the moment, Grab is rolling out thousands of KartaCam in all Grab operating locations across Southeast Asia.
-This saved operational costs while improving the efficiency and quality of our data collection.
+At the moment, Grab is rolling out thousands of KartaCams in all Grab operating locations across Southeast Asia.
+This saves operational costs while improving the efficiency and quality of our data collection.

 <div class="post-image-section"><figure>